Learn About Naturalization

 Show that you have been physically present in the United States for at least 30 months out of the 5 years immediately before the date you file Form N-400.

 Show that you have lived for at least 3 months in the state or USCIS district where you apply.
+Students may apply for naturalization either where they go to school or where their family lives (if they are still financially dependent on their parents).

 Be a person of good moral character.